samueleaton/raze/src/raze/middleware/README.md

 )
 ```

-**`timeout : Int32 | Nil` - The number of seconds until timeout when trying to establish a connection and/or read the response body**
+**`timeout : Int32 | Nil` - number of seconds until timeout when trying to establish a connection and/or read the response body**

 ```ruby
 all "/yeezy/*" Raze::Proxy.new(